Catching Mice The Humane Way: How To Set A Mouse Trap

 5. Check The Trap Regularly

-Live traps require monitoring.
+Live traps for mice require monitoring.
 Check the trap at least twice a day to ensure the captured mouse doesn’t go without food or water for too long.

 What To Do Once You’ve Caught A Mouse